javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/2-focus-blur/article.md

 </script>
 ```

 Modern HTML allows to do many validations using input attributes: `required`, `pattern` and so on.
 And sometimes they are just what we need.
-Javascript can be used when we want more flexibility.
+JavaScript can be used when we want more flexibility.
 Also we could automatically send the changed value on the server if it's correct.

 ## Methods focus/blur